oggewallgren/MATMOD-Modules/Problem Modules/module6/module6.md

 ![](up3drugdose.jpeg)

 Let the grey line descrie blood concentration of a substance over time.
 What the line shows us is dosage which is the magnitude peak and how much the body breaks it down over time.
-Let's say that this equation is $y=1-\frac{x}{5}$ until $y$ reaches zero.
-This works as a model for blood concentration of one dose with dosage $m$.
+Let's say that this equation is $y=m-\frac{x}{5}$ until $y$ reaches zero.
+This works as a model for blood concentration of one dose with dosage $m=1$.

 To find a good model we want to find a time schedule where the ideal situation would be to never go above *HIGH DOSE* and never below *PAIN*.
 To do this we need to add a new dose at a time maximizing time spent within the interval.
 We know that a formula for the optimal dosage is going to look something like: